Lyphion/SimpleBossBar/README.md

 ## Configuration

 The Boss Bar can be configured using the `config.yml`.
-There are options for the update period, text and styling options of the Boss Bar.
+There are options for the update, text and styling options of the Boss Bar.
-The configuration can be reloaded with `reloadbossbar`.
+The configuration can be reloaded with `bossbar reload`.
+Players have the option to disable the Boss Bar with `bossbar toggle`.